apache/trafficcontrol/docs/source/api/v5/regions.rst

 Request Structure
 -----------------
-:division:     The integral, unique identifier of the division which shall contain the new region
+:division: The integral, unique identifier of the division which shall contain the new :term:Region
-:name:         The name of the region
+:name:     The name of the :term:Region

 .. code-block:: http
 	:caption: Request Example